 Customer Behavior Analysis: B2B Competitive Intelligence

 Your customer’s behaviors have changed.
 Actually, they are constantly changing, all the time.
 And right now, they’re changing so fast that it’s nearly impossible to keep up, especially with the recent rise of so many new AI companies.
 Your products and services give customers something they need, but without knowing what has changed, our businesses will suffer through longer sales cycles, lower win rates, and higher churn.

 Just looking at the 90 or so publicly traded SaaS companies, over $1T has been wiped out since November 2021.
 “2022 Saas Crash ‒ Meritech Capital.” ‒ Meritech Capital, https://www.meritechcapital.com/blog/2022-saas-crash.

-This is a big problem; the opportunity landscape is changing faster than companies’ learning cycles are informing them (that is, if they even have a competitive intelligence program to attain deep insights from customers or other data sources).
+This is a big problem; the opportunity landscape is changing faster than companies’ learning cycles are informing them (that is if they even have a competitive intelligence program to attain deep insights from customers or other data sources).
 Some companies are rushing to find a new software development partner to build something to copy their competitors (often without even having enough data to do so), and many are just stuck in the weeds and not sure what to do.

 What customers need from you, how they want to interact with you and your products, and even what they expect from your brand, are all rapidly changing.
 If you don't understand why, you are losing ground.
 RevOps, Sales, and Marketing are more important than ever because they utilize various data sources to inform business strategy.
 This means, in many cases, that internal teams are struggling with massive amounts of data because it falls short of actionable intelligence.
 It also means everyone else (i.e., your competition) is seeking out answers from largely the same dataset.
 So how do you get a competitive advantage and truly understand customer buying behavior?